 Our Money Matters Advisors have supported more than 50 residents who have been affected by the pandemic, including many self-employed and furloughed workers.
 If you are struggling with your finances as a result of the coronavirus, Lisane and Mark are on hand to help answer your questions and provide support.

 Our money advice service is free and available to all of our residents.
 You do not need to have rent arrears to receive advice and support from our Money Matters Advisors.

 - Managing your spending

 - Reviewing your energy costs and switching providers

 Our Money Matters Advisors have helped our residents to improve their finances in a number of ways, including increasing one tenant’s income by £200 per week through a benefit check and application, saving tenants up to £240 per year on fuel bills by helping them to switch energy providers, and generating a backdated benefits payment of over £14,000 plus ongoing weekly payments for one of our tenants.

-To find out how our Money Matters Advisors can help you, please contact your Area Housing Manager directly or contact us and ask to be referred.
+To find out how our Money Matters Advisors can help you please contact Lisane or Mark directly, or get in touch with your Area Housing Manager and ask to be referred.